WHAT IS LIPOSUCTION?

 WHEN TO UNDERGO LIPOSUCTION

 Many people are under the false impression that liposuction offers an easy way to lose weight.
-Those who view this operation as a weight loss method will never be satisfied, as even if they were to remove a localized aggregation of fat, their stomach weight would remain broadly the same.
-In any case, liposuction is not a full-body operation; such an endeavour would exceed the limits of the method.
+Those who view this operation as a weight loss method will never be satisfied, as even if they were to remove a localized aggregation of fat, their body weight would remain broadly the same.
+In any case, liposuction is not a full-body operation; such an endeavor would exceed the limits of the method.

-Liposuction has evolved in recent years thanks to technological developments, and as such new methods such as laser lipolysis, power assisted liposuction, and ultrasonic liposuction are being employed.
+Liposuction has evolved in recent years thanks to technological developments, and as such new methods, such as laser lipolysis, power assisted liposuction, and ultrasonic liposuction, are being employed.